How To Pitch: Sharon Boorstin, Los Angeles TimesAugust 28, 2017

 - Will it work for a Los Angeles Times “Weekend Escape”?

 - Do some research online and see if your property/destination has been covered in the LA Times in the past three years.
 If it has, unless there is something new there, they won’t be interested.

 - Can you easily get there in a short time from Los Angeles?
 “Weekend Escape” destinations sometimes include Hawaii, and a few have been in Mexico, but most are in California, Arizona, Nevada, Oregon, Washington, sometimes Idaho, CO, NM.

 - Super luxury is inappropriate for the Los Angeles Times (it’s a daily paper, not Conde Nast Traveler).
 However, if there is something new or compelling that makes it worth a splurge, I can maybe make a case for it with the editor.

 What is your pet peeve when being pitched and/or working with PR professionals?

 I don’t like getting pitches for places and things that obviously would not work for a Los Angeles Times travel piece: beer, fashion, a restaurant in New York, a luxury hotel in India.
-That said, I would be interested in a luxury hotel/destination for a potential 85 South article if it’s somewhere I really, really want to go.
-I’m open to joining a press trip if my husband, Paul Boorstin, who takes all the photos for my Los Angeles Times pieces and is an award-winning SATW photography member, is invited too.
+And as with the Los Angeles Times, if any outlet I write for doesn’t allow press trips, I must and do respect that.